 While diving and snorkeling are the main draws, the town square is a pleasant place to spend the afternoon, and it’s highly gratifying to explore the less-visited parts of the island on a rented scooter or convertible bug.
 Twenty-two kilometers, extended in white beaches are not the only thing that will make you love the island.
 Follow the coastal road that leads to small Mayan ruins, and captivating scenery along the unforgettable windswept shore.

-The place that takes you to one of the most iconic and incredible historical Mayan gems an the most photogenic site in the region and maybe the whole place.
-The view is breathtaking as well as the story behind every pyramid.
+The place that takes you to one of the most iconic historical Mayan gems and the most photogenic site in the region, and maybe the whole area.
+The view is breathtaking, as well as the story behind every pyramid.
 There’s also the Gran Cenote, which is famous for swimming, snorkeling, and cave-diving.
 Here you can see your reflection in the mirror-like pool.
-Go down to the wooden platform, feel the freshwater and awaken your adventurous spirit.
+Go down to the wooden platform, feel the freshwater, and awaken your adventurous spirit.
 Discover the aquatic world and float in the caves filled with crystal clear water.
-Meet the gentle turtles and be amazed by the groups of small fish that swim by.
+Meet the turtles and be amazed by the groups of small fish that swim by.

 If you are certified, you can dive deep down to the bottom, which is 30 ft deep!
-Add Tulum to your bucket list because it is an unbelievable place to be!
+Add Tulum to your bucket list because it is a fantastic place to be!

 If you like adventure, check also Sailing in Australia!